fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 1. Source data, clean and upload onto PostgreSQL and/or MongoDB (above)
 ![alt text](https://github.com/fbrowther/Project3-Group1/blob/main/Plotly%20Dash%20Multipage%20-%20Farjana/assets/Pharmadata%20table%20in%20SQL.png)
 2. Retrieve the data from either PostgreSQL/MongoDB and display on the multipage Dash App
-3. Use dash bootstrap component (dbc) for displaying the multipage app
+3. Use dash bootstrap component (dbc) to display the multipage app
 4. Employ a live server to deploy
 5. Each page of the multipage app displays a relevant plot showcasing:
     a.
 'Spending by country' - Total spending by each countries in a specific year (in millions)